MarceloMassarente/apify-linkedin-profile-search/README.md

 ## LinkedIn Posts Search scraper

-Our powerful tool helps you search profile by name and filter by companies, locations without compromising security or violating platform policies.
+Our powerful tool helps you search LinkedIn Profiles by name and filter by companies, locations without compromising security or violating platform policies.

 ### Key Benefits